GitHub-Actions

 : the corresponding password

-This information is sensitive and we recommend to store it in GitHub secrets such that it is encrypted.
+This information is sensitive and we recommend storing it in GitHub secrets such that it is encrypted.

 File upload action¶